Product safety and quality

 Did you know?

-Our Foods and Refreshment sites are certified to FSSC 22000 (a Global Food Safety Initiative (GFSI) benchmarked standard).
+Our Nutrition and Ice Cream sites are certified to FSSC 22000 (a Global Food Safety Initiative (GFSI) benchmarked standard).

-Many of our Home Care and Beauty & Personal Care sites are externally certified to relevant quality and/or product safety standards.
+Many of our Home Care, Beauty & Wellbeing and Personal Care sites are externally certified to relevant quality and/or product safety standards.
 (These depend on the type of product being supplied).

 We also have a programme in place to extend external certification to our remaining sites in future.